KennethMathari/Sports_App/README.md

 ===================================

-Sports app is a basic app to introduce beginner students to adaptive layouts.
+This app implements the use of SlidingPaneLayout for adaptive layouts.
 This app consists of two fragments: a sports topics list and a details screen.
 The details screen displays placeholder text for the sports news.